openlab-at-city-tech/openlab/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V3.55  - 12.13.2023 =
+* Changed: Changing SweetAlert library version to prevent the interference on .ru sites.

+= V3.54  - 12.01.2023 =
+* Fixed:   Assorted possible PHP warnings and notices with PHP 8.0+.
+* Fixed:   Compatibility with some 3rd party extensions.

+= V3.53  - 11.30.2023 =
+* Fixed:   A potential conflict with NextGEN Pro Lightbox.

+= V3.52  - 11.30.2023 =
+* Fixed:   A potential fatal error caused by accessing NextGEN Pro constants before they are defined.
+* Fixed:   Compatibility with ARI Fancy Lightbox & Imagify, both could generate a fatal exception since 3.50.
+* Fixed:   Paths to non-default template files were being calculated incorrectly, causing the incorrect template to display.
+* Fixed:   Some bulk actions in the Manage Gallery page were broken by the last release.
+* Fixed:   Users of PHP 7 and WordPress 5.8 or older could experience a fatal error due to the use of str_contains().

+= V3.50  - 11.29.2023 =
+* IMPORTANT: Support for PHP 5.6 and lower has been discontinued.
+If you are running PHP 5.6 or lower, you MUST upgrade PHP before installing NextGen 3.5.0.
+Failure to do that will disable NextGen core functionality.
+* Updated: Major refactor of the plugin to support future improvements!
+Note: This release Requires at least PHP 7.0.
+* Fixed:   We closed some issues affecting Lightroom users

+= V3.41  - 09.27.2023 =
+* Fixed:   NextGEN 3.39 could generate a fatal error when viewing a gallery hosted on IIS.
+* Fixed:   NextGEN 3.39 could not accept uploads from the LightRoom plugin.
+* Fixed:   NextGEN 3.39 could generate a PHP exception when using custom template paths.

+= V3.39  - 09.13.2023 =
+* Fixed:   Prevent template files from existing outside of the site document root, WP_CONTENT_DIR, or WP_PLUGIN_DIR

 = V3.37  - 05.05.2023 =
 * Fixed:   A fatal error was thrown when uploading images' whose 'Flash' EXIF field is an array instead of the integer it should be.